barryclark/jekyll-now/dontpost/2017-3-21-nominalizations.md

 "We expanded into a new business sector" becomes "We make an expansion into a new business sector"

 Instead of a verb driving the sentence forward, you have a boring verb (make) and a large noun.
+The simple verb and large noun weigh the sentence down so the reader has to pause over that poriton.

 We can do the same with adjectives: "She is honest" becomes "She has honesty."
 Again, this makes a simple sentence more complex.